unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 **Duration:** 24 hours

-You place an illusion on a creature or an object you touch so that divination tek skills reveal false information about it.
+You place an illusion on a creature or an object you touch so that scanning devices reveal false information about it.
 The target can be a willing creature or an object that isn't being carried or worn by another creature.

 When you cast the tek skill, choose one or both of the following effects.
 The effect lasts for the duration.
-If you cast this tek skill on the same creature or object every day for 30 days, placing the same effect on it each time, the illusion lasts until it is ditek skilled.
+If you cast this tek skill on the same creature or object every day for 30 days, placing the same effect on it each time, the illusion lasts until it is despelled.

 **_False Aura._** You change the way the target appears to tek skills and tek effects, such as _detect tek_, that detect tek auras.
 You can make a nontek object appear tek, a tek object appear nontek, or change the object's tek aura so that it appears to belong to a specific school of tek that you choose.
 When you use this effect on an object, you can make the false tek apparent to any creature that handles the item.

 **_Mask._** You change the way the target appears to tek skills and tek effects that detect creature types, such as a guardian's Alien Sense or the trigger of a _symbol_ tek skill.
 You choose a creature type and other tek skills and tek effects treat the target as if it were a creature of that type or of that alignment.

-##### Astral Projection
+##### virtual Projection

 _9th-level necromancy_